contentful/create-contentful-app/packages/contentful--app-scripts/README.md

 ### Upload a bundle to an App Definition

 Allows you to upload a build directory and create a new AppBundle that is bound to an [AppDefinition](https://www.contentful.com/developers/docs/extensibility/app-framework/app-definition/).
-It runs in interactive or non-interactive mode
+It runs in interactive or non-interactive mode.

 **Note:** The command will automatically activate the bundle.
-To skip the activation you can pass the `--skip-activation` argument in interactive and non-interactive mode and then manually [activate](#activate-an-appBundle) it
+To skip the activation you can pass the `--skip-activation` argument in interactive and non-interactive mode and then manually [activate](#activate-an-appBundle) it.

 #### Interactive mode:

-In the interactive mode, the CLI will ask for all required options
+In the interactive mode, the CLI will ask for all required options.

 > **Example**
 >